Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 Beer, Brewery and Food Experiences

 On this Philly beer tasting experience and tour, you’ll get to visit some of the most unique bars in the city.
-This includes the oldest continuously operating bar, which dates back to 1860.
+This includes full beers at each place, and snacks.

-Those interested in brewing may want to check out this highly rated brewery experience of Dock Street Brewery’s South Philadelphia location.
-You’ll learn all about the brewing process and history and get to sample six different beers.
+Those interested in brewing may want to check out this highly rated brewery experience.
+You’ll learn all about the brewing process and history and get to sample different craft beers (generous samples!).

 If you just want to do your own thing, I recommend starting out with a drink at the outdoor Independence Beer Garden.
 They have an excellent Happy Hour menu as well as some reasonably priced all-you-can-drink packages if you’re really looking to party!